vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit will kill additional units after attack

+- subtype:
-- subtype: 0 - random amount (Gorgons), 1 - fixed amount (Commanders)
+- - deathStareGorgon: random amount
+- - deathStareCommander: fixed amount
 - val:
-- - for subtype 0: chance to kill, counted separately for each unit in attacking stack, percentage.
+- - for deathStareGorgon: chance to kill, counted separately for each unit in attacking stack, percentage.
 At most (stack size \* chance) units can be killed at once.
 TODO: recheck formula
-- - for subtype 1: number of creatures to kill, total amount of killed creatures is (attacker level / defender level) \* val
+- - for deathStareCommander: number of creatures to kill, total amount of killed creatures is (attacker level / defender level) \* val

 ### SPECIAL_CRYSTAL_GENERATION